When you think about self-care, being organised may not be the first thing that springs to mind.

-Like all self-care, getting organized is something that you need to commit to prioritizing in your life.
+Like all self-care, getting organised is something that you need to commit to prioritising in your life.

-Write down the things that are making you feel disorganized.
-Prioritize them, then make a commitment to yourself to tackle them, one at a time.
+Write down the things that are making you feel disorganised.
+Prioritise them, then make a commitment to yourself to tackle them, one at a time.

 Once you deal with one task, you’ll feel more accomplished, and boost your confidence, as well as free up more time to deal with the next.

 Read more: 5 Tips to Help You Manage Your Time

 Slowly but surely you’ll develop habits and systems to help your day-to-day life feel smoother, calmer and more in control.